-Step 2: Choose Which Platform is Right for You
+Step 2: Choose Which Platform & Host are Right for You

-It may sound contradictory, but it’s true that WordPress is both a more economical, and more feature-rich option than a website builder.
-Therefore, if you are a little more technologically savvy, and want access to unlimited features and functionality, then WordPress is the way to go.
-Through Bluehost, you can create a WordPress website (with a domain and business email account included) for just $2.95/month.
-We provide instructions on how to set this up here.
+If you are a little more technologically savvy, and want access to unlimited features and functionality, WordPress is the way to go.
+Bluehost offers affordable hosting plans and a FREE WordPress website (with a domain and business email account included) for just $2.95/month.

 Getting Started with WordPress